sseti/Maven.Spring-QuickPollApplication/README.md

 ## Part 5.4 - Create a `@ControllerAdvice`

 In this section we add custom handling for the exceptions we created before.
-A `@ControllerAdvice` is an AOP feature that wraps a controller and adds some functionality when needed.
+A `@ControllerAdvice` is an AOP feature that wraps a io.zipcoder.tc_spring_poll_application.controller and adds some functionality when needed.
 In this case we are adding functionality only when an exception is thrown.

 - Create RestExceptionHandler class annotated with `@ControllerAdvice`
 - Create a handler method with the header shown below